- Installation instructions (please read first)

 R = Right position

 The Megaswitch switch symbols illustrate the following: blacked out points are real contacts and open points are switch positions which do not refer to contact function.
-The switch is in position 1 when the lever is positioned in the direction of the bridge.
+The switch is in position 1 when the lever is positioned in the direction of the bridge or the rotary knob is turned all the way to the left.

 Correct phasing of coils